GeorgBAF/pygame-virus-killer/Readme.txt

-# Simple 2-player space stoot'm'up game using pygame.
+# Simple 2-player space shoot'm'up game using pygame.
 I used the original code that Tim (Tech with Tim) goes through and shares in this video.
 # https://www.youtube.com/watch?v=jO6qQDNa2UY
 #
 # I added/changed the follow functionality in Tims original code: